 Display on

-The “Display On” setting lets you choose whether a particular element or section is visible on specific screen types (e.g., desktop, tablet, or mobile).
 Adjusting this setting allows you to hide or show content depending on the device, ensuring your page is optimized for different user experiences.

-How “Display On” Works:
+How “Display On” works:

-- Desktop: Controls whether the element or section is visible when the page is viewed on desktop screens (larger screens, typically above 992 pixels wide).
+- Desktop: Controls whether the element or section is visible when the page is viewed on desktop screens (larger screens, typically above 1024 pixels wide).

-- Tablet: Controls visibility on tablet devices (medium-sized screens, typically between 768 pixels and 991 pixels wide).
+- Tablet: Controls visibility on tablet devices (medium-sized screens, typically between 768 pixels and 1024 pixels wide).

 - Mobile: Controls visibility on mobile devices (small screens, typically below 768 pixels wide).